15 Best Leg Exercises and Workout for Muscle & Strength

 1. Holding a barbell behind the neck, stand upright.

-2. Keeping your back straight, take a step forward, bending your knees and getting them as close to the floor as possible.
+2. Take a step forward by bending your knees and getting them close to the floor.
+Keep your back straight.

 3. Push yourself back to the starting position and repeat with the other foot.